 Be patient.
-Sometimes schools do not meet their stated timeline for notifying an applicant.
+Sometimes schools do not meet their stated timeline for notifying an applicant for various reasons.
 The fact you have not heard does not necessarily mean bad news.
 It is fairly common that applicants are put in the position of having to wait during this very arduous process.